Commit451/updatewrapper/README.md

 ./gradlew updatewrapper
 ```

-# Can't You Update The Wrapper Without This Plugin?
+## Can't You Update The Wrapper Without This Plugin?
 Yes.

-Basically, this plugin finds the latest version of Gradle via the GitHub API and runs the command:
+Basically, this plugin finds the latest version of Gradle via the Gradle site and runs the command:
 ```gradle
 ./gradlew wrapper --gradle-version {version} --distribution-type all
 ```